OpenCLTBrigade/cmpd-holiday-gift/README.md

 #### Encrypted Fields

-The `encrypted: true` property causes the field to be encrypted before storing it into the database.
+The `encrypt: true` property causes the field to be encrypted before storing it into the database.

 ## Dependencies Documentation